Fort Bend Sewer Scope Inspection | Sugar Land TX | Imperial Pro

 Root Intrusion

-Oak tree roots are the most common sewer finding in the Houston market.
-The same roots driving foundation movement on Fort Bend County's clay are actively invading sewer lines through hairline cracks.
+Oak and pecan tree roots are the most common sewer finding in the Houston market.
+The same roots driving foundation movement on Fort Bend County's clay are invading sewer lines through hairline cracks.
 Once inside, roots expand, block flow, and eventually crack the pipe from the inside out.

 ⚠ Most common Houston finding